Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 Tezzaran: What kind of work do you do?
 Oriaanna: I work for troubled individuals in my city.
 I sort of work fostering relations between parts of the city, and other cities.
 Tezzaran: So like an ambassador?
 Oriaanna: Yes, that's a very good way of putting it.
 I'm currently on an ambassadorial role.
+Tezzaran: And you Baka, I know you knew Oriaanna from before so are your goals similar?
 Baka: Well I here to protect my friend Oriaanna, who is here on a work trip.
-Tezzaran: As for myself.
-I'm interested in adventure, but I'm with G'rung.
+Tezzaran: Ok.
+As for myself.
+I'm interested in adventure, and in no hurry to return but I'm with G'rung.
 That question about why were specifically were chosen irks me.
 I need answers. *Gets out the map* I guess in the short term I would like to decipher this and orient myself.

-Tezzaran: *starts to turn to Nightingale*
+Party: *starts to turn attention to Nightingale*
-Nightingale: * suddenly stabs the map in a particular spot*
+Nightingale: *suddenly stabs the map in a particular spot*
+Tezzaran: I assume you have business there.
+Nightingale: < Not talking again?
+Let's see if you are more chatty after a few more days without food >
+Tezzaran: That is disgusting.
+Oriaanna: That is terrible.
+I'm so sorry.

-Tezzaran: there's a library in Malacham ... but it's not open acess.
+Tezzaran: So Baka and Oriaanna want to stay, but I guess the thing potentially stopping us is Bastion's library search, and Nightingale's quest.
+There's a library in Malacham ... but it's not open acess.
 Lets put it this way I've never been inside.
-Oriaanna: Dimadorf has a library.
+Oriaanna: I know Dimadorf has a library, and it's large.
+Anyone can use it.
+Happy to help you out Bastion.
+Bastion: It is not immediately pressing.

-Tezzaran: Is this something that you need to do now Nightingale?
+Tezzaran: Is this *pointing to the dagger* something that you need to do now Nightingale?
+Nightingale: *shakes head*
+Oriaanna: *Talking to the table generally* I will be happy to help you all in these quests
+Party: <General acclaims of affirmation and secondary offers in a similar vein>
-Tezzaran: So we should stay and help
+Tezzaran: But then, in response to Damacos' request.
+I assume we are happy to stay and help?
+Party: <General acclaims of affirmation>
+Tezzaran: That settles that, I'll inform Damacos in the morning.
+Nightingale: *prises the dagger from the map*
 ~~~
 The party gets food from the bar.
 Nightingale peels off and goes fishing in the river.